neuro4ml/neuro4ml.github.io/Week_6/2-Analysing.md

 For example - if we focus on [ensemble 2](#ensembles-experiment):

-* It’s temporal factor shows us that these neurons are mostly active at the start of a trial, and
+* It's temporal factor shows us that these neurons are mostly active at the start of a trial, and
-* It’s trial factor shows that these neurons are more active on trials when the mouse starts in the east than the west arm of the maze (compare the [yellow and purple dots](#ensembles-experiment)).
+* It's trial factor shows that these neurons are more active on trials when the mouse starts in the east than the west arm of the maze (compare the [yellow and purple dots](#ensembles-experiment)).

 Now try to interpret the other ensembles yourself.